eddLai/Exoskeleton-Control-Note/documents/Simulation/CEINMS/level of fatique from EMG.md

 ## Factors of fatique
 - insufficient blood perfusion of muscle fibers
 - depletion of energy sources
-- metabolites’ build-up.
-excess hydrogen ions slows down the waveform of an action potential
+- metabolites’ build-up $$excess hydrogen ions slows down the waveform of an action potential

 ---